Skip to main content

 Tour the Academic Areas

-While on campus, see the learning spaces in your areas of interest outlined below.
-Walking campus is a great option, or you can use the Campus Shuttle UND Red Route to get closer to the building of your choice.
+While on campus, see the learning spaces in areas of interest outlined below.
+Walking campus is a great option, or use the Campus Shuttle UND Red Route to get closer to a building of choice.
 For reference, each building name below links to the interactive campus map.

 Hughes Fine Arts Center